 So, we pray for those in high positions.
 They exercise a power entrusted from God.
-It is God’s power and, if used as God intends, can bring about great good, even a quiet and peaceable life, which, Paul reminds us, is good and acceptable in the sight of God our Savior.
+It is God’s power and, if used as God intends, can bring about great good, even a quiet and peaceable life, which, as Paul reminds us, is good and acceptable in the sight of God our Savior.
 In fact, the Church even has a name for this power.
-It is called, “the Kingdom of God’s Left Hand.”
-This is not actually a name from the Bible directly, but it is useful – partly because it keeps a distinction from the Kingdom of God’s Right Hand.
-Remember, Jesus is seated at God’s right hand, and this kingdom is the Kingdom of His Grace, the Kingdom whose power is not worldly, but is embodied in the living and suffering and dying of Jesus Christ, which is exercised not in human strength, but in the Word of God, and in the earthen vessels of simple Sacraments.
+It is called “the Kingdom of God’s Left Hand.”
+This is not actually a name from the Bible directly, but it is useful, partly because it keeps a distinction from the Kingdom of God’s Right Hand.
+Remember, Jesus is seated at God’s right hand, and this kingdom is the Kingdom of His Grace.
+It is the Kingdom whose power is not worldly, but is embodied in the living, suffering, and dying of Jesus Christ, which is exercised not in human strength, but in the Word of God, and in the earthen vessels of simple Sacraments.
 This Kingdom, of the right hand, is extended as the Gospel is spread and hearts are won by it, turned in faith to Jesus Christ.

 Incidentally, we should note if government is power borrowed from God, then terrorism is power stolen from God.
 This is true because terror fights against the order and the peaceable life which we have seen is acceptable in the sight of God.
 The terrorist steals power, but this does not make the terrorist powerful.
 Far from it, actually, because God’s Word repeatedly exposes the weakness of those carrying out evil.
 They are, in fact, slaves of sin.
 They are powerless even to control themselves.
 They are, in fact, conformed to the world.
 So, they are victims of misguided ideologies and godless tactics which they are powerless to rise above.
 They are, literally, in the flesh.
 They are in submission to their own wayward ambitions and appetites.
 Every act of terror betrays weakness, not strength.

 Is there an antidote in prayer?
 Is there power in prayer to resist evil?
 No. There is no power in prayer.
 That is the whole point of prayer, it is powerless.
 But prayer draws on the power of God.
 It appeals to God’s power.
-And here is the greatest mystery.
-God invites our prayers.
-More than that, his apostle urges them, presses upon us the duty to pray for the world.
-The Almighty maker of all summons and calls us, in our helplessness, to bring our supplications, prayers, intercessions and thanksgivings for all, and especially for those in high positions.
+And here is the greatest mystery: God invites our prayers.
+More than that, His apostle urges them, presses upon us the duty to pray for the world.
+The Almighty maker of all summons and calls us, in our helplessness, to bring our supplications, prayers, intercessions, and thanksgivings for all, especially for those in high positions.

 Then there is this incredible invitation of the first letter of Paul to Timothy.
 It seems to say there could be a different trajectory.
-It is to do with kings and those in high positions – presidents and prime ministers and governments.
+It is to do with kings and those in high positions, presidents, prime ministers, and governments.
 It seems to say, if they would exercise the power we call the Kingdom of God’s Left Hand, there can be a quiet and peaceable life.
 And what has this to do with you?
 This is what you pray for.
-So, with St. Paul, I urge you, I urge for supplications, prayers, intercessions and thanksgivings to be made on behalf of kings and all who are in high places.
+So, with Paul, I urge you.
+I urge for supplications, prayers, intercessions, and thanksgivings to be made on behalf of kings and all who are in high places.

 Praying is the most important thing God’s people do.
 This is why, having charged Timothy to defend the faith, the apostle Paul gives intercession TOP PRIORITY in public worship: “First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people” (2:1).